Specialty Care for a Dislocated Shoulder

 Dislocated Shoulder Causes

 The No. 1 cause of shoulder dislocation is a trauma, such as a blunt force injury or forceful twisting in the shoulder joint.

 - Direct blows to the shoulder

 For some people, shoulder dislocations are more likely because of a looseness in the ligaments (bands of connective tissue) that hold bones together at the shoulder joint.

 At UPMC, orthopaedic providers focus on placing the bone back into the right position and preventing future shoulder dislocations.

 Initially, your doctor may attempt a reduction maneuver to move your shoulder joint back into place.
 During a reduction, your doctor will gently guide the bones into position.
 You’ll be given pain medicine and a sedative to help you feel more comfortable during this procedure.

 Depending on the severity of your dislocation, shoulder surgery may be required in order to properly realign the joint.
 Surgery may be recommended if the ligaments in your shoulder have been damaged.

 Once your shoulder has been positioned back into alignment, you’ll wear a brace or sling to help keep it from moving while it heals.
 Physical therapy will help strengthen the muscles around your shoulder joint and improve range of motion.

-At UPMC Susquehanna, experienced orthopedic providers extend compassionate care and the latest therapies and treatments for shoulder dislocations in Williamsport, Wellsboro and Muncy, PA.
+At UPMC experienced orthopaedic providers extend compassionate care and the latest therapies and treatments for shoulder dislocations in Williamsport, Wellsboro, and Muncy, PA.